Cisco IPICS Deployment Models

 ip access-list standard multicast_range

-Use the show ip pim vrf ipics rp mapping command to verify that the PE router correctly learned the group-to-rendezvous point (RP) mapping information from the VPN.
+Use the show ip pim vrf ipics rp mapping command to verify that the PE router correctly learned the RP mapping information from the VPN.

 PE1#show ip pim vrf ipics rp map